orionrobots/orionrobots.github.io/content/2024/12/23-vscode-for-micropython/23-vscode-for-micropython.md

 ---
 title: Investigating VScode + WSL as a MicroPython IDE
-tags: [robot programming, micropython, vscode, python, raspberry pi pico]
+tags: [robot programming, micropython, mpremote, vscode, python, raspberry pi pico]
 date: 2024-12-23
 ---
 I am a frequent user of Micropython.
 I also have recently been using a Windows desktop (I had been using a Mac for a while).